CQC We and I Statements

-Effective person centred transition planning is essential to help young people and their families prepare for adulthood.
-Transition to adult care and support comes at a time when a lot of change can take place in a young person’s life.
-It can also mean changes to the care and support they receive from education, health and care services, or involvement with new agencies such as those who provide support for housing, employment or further education and training.
+Person-centred transition planning is essential to help young people and their families prepare for adulthood.
+Transition to adult care and support comes at a time of great change in the young person’s life.
+This includes changes to the care and support they receive from education, health and care services, and possible involvement with new agencies such as those providing support for housing, employment or further education and training.

-The wellbeing of each young person or carer must be taken into account so that assessment and planning is based around the individual needs, wishes, and outcomes which matter to that person (see Promoting Wellbeing).
+The wellbeing of each young person or carer must be taken into account so that assessment and planning is based around their individual needs, wishes, and the outcomes which matter them (see Promoting Wellbeing chapter).

-Historically, there has sometimes been a lack of effective planning for people using children’s services who are approaching adulthood.
-Looked after children, young people with disabilities, and carers are often among the groups of people with the lowest life chances.
-Early conversations provide an opportunity for young people and their families to reflect on their strengths, needs and desired outcomes, and to plan ahead for how they will achieve their goals.
+Early conversations and planning provide an opportunity for young people and their families to identify and reflect on their strengths, needs and desired outcomes, and to plan ahead for how they will achieve their goals.

-Professionals from different agencies, families, friends and the wider community should work together in a coordinated manner around each young person or carer to help raise their aspirations and achieve the outcomes that matter to them.
+Professionals from different agencies, families, friends and the wider community should work together with the young person and / or or carer, to help achieve the outcomes that matter to them.

 The purpose of carrying out transition assessments is to provide young people and their families with information so that they know what to expect in the future and can prepare for adulthood.